-The small business CGT concessions do not apply to gains from depreciating assets.
+The CGT concessions for small businesses do not apply to gains from depreciating assets.

-APPLYING THE CGT CONCESSIONS TO A CAPITAL GAIN FROM A SMALL BUSINESS ASSET
+APPLYING THE CGT CONCESSIONS TO A CAPITAL GAIN FROM A SMALL BUSINESS ASSET can disregard the entire capital gain do not need to complete the remaining steps.